kiranbakale/AMI-Readme/docs/environment_provision.md

 **Default**

-This is the default setup for the module.
-No additional configuration is required.

-This is the recommended setup for most standard (Omnibus) environments where AWS will handle the networking by default.
+This is the default setup for the module and is the recommended setup for most standard (Omnibus) environments where AWS will handle the networking by default.

+No additional configuration is needed to use this setup.
+However several parts of the provisioned architecture may require attaching to a number of Subnets in the network stack to function correctly.
+The actual number of subnets to be attached can be configured as follows:

+- `default_subnet_use_count` - Set to the number of subnets in the default network stack that should be attached to by parts that require it.
+Default is 2.

 **Created**